Vino Santo from Cantina Toblino – WOTY 2021

 Trentino is in northeastern Italy, a mountainous region where the influences of the Mediterranean Lake Garda and alpine Brenta Dolomites collide.
 Consequently, it’s a place where alpine plants happily co-exist alongside Mediterranean species such as Palm trees, Holm oaks and olives.
 Fruit growing thrives too – apples, pears, damsons, plums, kiwi fruit- and, of course, grapes.

 Trentino has a wealth of grape varieties, eleven whites and thirteen reds, enabling single-variety wines and blends of every hue and style.
-Wine culture here predates the Romans, but nowadays, 40% of production is “Trentodoc” Metodo Classico fizz.
-Whatever the style made, standards are high.
+The wine culture here predates the Romans, but today, 40% of production is “Trentodoc” Metodo Classico fizz.
+Whatever style is made, standards are high.

 Yet only one white grape variety in Trentino is autochthonous, an actual native of this region.
 That’s Nosiola, perhaps named after the taste of nocciola, the Italian word for hazelnuts.
-This high-quality grape was once widespread here but decimated by phylloxera.
+This high-quality grape was once widespread here but was decimated by phylloxera.
 While successful once again, that’s now mainly as a dry white wine, covering only 0.6% of Trentino’s vineyard area.

 It’s Nosiola that makes Vino Santo Trentino’s glory.
 Of the 79 hectares of Nosiola grown in Trentino, only 10 hectares produce Vino Santo.
 Usually, this Nosiola is a loose-bunched biotype typical of the oldest vines, trained high on the distinctive Pergola Trentina.
 With low yields and a complex and time-consuming production process, no wonder that Vino Santo is a rarity for special occasions.
 The entire production is only around 30-35,000 bottles each year.

-It suffices to say here that Cantina Toblino is an excellent co-operative founded in 1960 and is now known for sustainable production, including organic cultivation and the use of clay amphorae in the maturation of some wines.
-There are 600 members and 880 hectares of vineyards, including an organic 40 ha farm once belonging to the Bishops of Trento.
+It suffices to say that Cantina Toblino is an excellent co-operative founded in 1960 and is now known for sustainable production, including organic cultivation and clay amphorae in the maturation of some wines.
+There are 600 members and 880 hectares of vineyards, including an organic 40-ha farm once belonging to the Bishops of Trento.
 80% of Toblino’s production is white, and they have made Vino Santo since 1965 – one of a handful of wineries that preserve and promote this tradition.
 They have now released a new range of flagship wines under their Vènt Project*.

 The Vino Santo terroir